Last updated on October 16, 2025

 Mana Drain becomes a bigger topic of discussion.
 It’s the best non-free counterspell in the game, and it has a big target on its back considering how much this deck uses colorless mana.

-Cyclonic Rift, while not a super powerful tutor or free mana, is still a very salt-inducing and game-ruining card for your opponents.
+Chrome Mox is free mana, Worldly Tutor is a powerful tutor, Smothering Tithe is oppressive ramp, and while Cyclonic Rift, is neither of those, it remains a very salt-inducing and game-ruining card for your opponents.
 I’ve actually seen playgroups kick this card out of the group occasionally.
 It just makes for a better creature-based experience.
+These Commander game changers are notorious in Commander and should be swapped out if you want to roll with lower brackets.

 Budget Options

 This deck is a little pricey, no bones about it.
-Most of that comes from playing nearly 30 mythic creatures, but there’s plenty of cuts along the way to help ease the pain of buying so many singles.
+Most of that comes from playing about 30 high-quality rare/mythic creatures, but there are plenty of cuts along the way to help ease the pain of buying so many singles.

 Mana Drain is my first pick to leave.
 Replace it with Counterspell and enjoy the cash saved.
 You can also axe Chrome Mox.
 It’s overpriced and made redundant by this deck’s other fixing, so throw in Arcane Signet instead.